Clementdds/PFEE-Mindmaps/MindMapBack/README.md

 Return code :
  - 200 OK
+ - 400 You attempted to share a public mindmap
  - 401 Token invalid or user not recognized
+ - 404 Mindmap not found for this id
  - 502 Database insertion error

 ###### Get owned mindmaps